rettigs/githelper/README.md

 You can also add args to the end of the command as long as you're only doing one operation, e.g. `g p --force`.

+Also runs the included `git-branch-tracker` script when you push a new branch to set that branch as your new upstream (to make `git pull` work).

 Aliases:
 ```
 a: git add -A